sureshak/MedicalPro-Frontend/README.md

-# MedicalProFrontend - A complete medical App
+# MedicalProFrontend - A complete medical Solution

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.9.